naman22a/heart-disease-classification/README.md

-# ❤️ Heart Disease Classification API
+# ❤️ Heart Disease Classification

 > Machine Learning Model to predict whether a patient as heart disease or not